Welcome to The Gentleman Stationer 2017 Holiday Gift Guide!

 - Rotring 600 Mechanical Pencil.
 The best mechanical pencil ever, and one of the best bargains in high-end stationery.
 Mine is a fixture in my everyday carry.
 If you know someone who carries a mechanical pencil in their pocket all the time, you may want to consider the more expensive Rotring 800, which features a retractable pipe that won't stab you in the leg.

 - A Nice Pencil Sharpener.
-One of my co-workers came into my office the other day and asked where she could purchase a Carl Angel 5 sharpener for her daughter for Christmas.
-This one is probably my favorite, though the Carl CC-2000 gives you multiple options for point sharpness.
-If you’re looking for a handheld sharpener, the KUM Masterpiece and KUM Long Point sharpeners will also get the job done.
+I've probably kept Carl in business over the past couple of years, recommending Carl Angel 5 sharpeners to co-workers.
+This one is probably my favorite, though the Carl CC-2000 gives you multiple options for point sharpness, and is the version that I keep on my desk at work.
+If you’re looking for a handheld sharpener, the KUM Masterpiece and KUM Long Point sharpeners will also get the job done, and if you like the vintage look of Brass, check out the Castor and the Pollux long point sharpeners (though I'd call the Pollux "experts only," since it's a bit tricky to use).

 Ideas for Stocking Stuffers and Smaller Gifts (Secret Santa, etc.)

 I’m placed in charge of stocking stuffers every year for the family, and guess what!
-I rely very heavily on the massive stash of pencils, pocket notebooks, and pens I accumulate throughout the year, many of which go unused.
+I rely very heavily on the massive stash of pencils, pocket notebooks, and pens I accumulate, many of which go unused.
 The holidays are a great time to re-home things that you picked up and never tried or wrote with once or twice.
-(Except notebooks, however.
-Don’t give used notebooks.
-It doesn't go over well.
-Sorry, Dad.)

 - Pocket Notebooks.
 I give out Field Notes and Write Notepads pocket notebooks every year as stocking stuffers and they are always well-received.
-This year, I’ve discovered a ton of other great options including Calepino notebooks and Nock Co.
-Dot-Dash books and notecards.
+There are many other great options including Story Supply Co., Calepino, Darkstar Collection, Nock Co.
+Dot-Dash, and others.

 - Reporters Notebooks.
 Write Notepads (the Reporter's Notepad) and Field Notes (the Frontpage) are both excellent options.
 If you know someone who makes a lot of lists, a reporter's notebook is a great addition to a daily carry.

 - Pocket Pens.
 Even people who normally don’t care all that much about what they’re writing with think a quick-deployment pocket pen like the Fisher Space Pen or the Lamy Pico is cool.
-If you know a Pilot G2 fan, then consider the Machine Era brass pen.
+I'd also add a plug for the Pokka Pen, specifically designed for Fisher Space Pen fans whose pens tend to "go missing."
+While technically a "disposable" pen, you can also refill them.

 - High-Quality Disposable Pens.
 Everybody needs them, whether to keep in your briefcase and/or the car glovebox for emergencies, or simply to keep next to the phone or computer for use in a pinch.
-My go-to recommendation is the Pilot G2 (in the Limited Version), but there are many excellent options out there.
+My go-to recommendation is the Pilot G2 (in the Limited Version), and if you want an ultra-fine tip, the Morning Glory Mach 3, but there are many excellent options out there.

 - Pencils.
 See above for recommendations.
 We had pencil-themed stockings last year.